 Food Service Facility (FSF) Permits

-Issuance of a Health Department Food Service Facility Permit is based on the type of food served or sold in the facility and how the food is handled before, during, and after the day it is served.
+Health Department Food Service Facility Permits are issued by category, depending on the type of food served in a facility and how the food is handled before, during, and after the day it is served.

-Potentially hazardous foods of concern include meats, fish, eggs, dairy products, cooked rice and pasta, cut melons and bean sprouts.
-If not handled properly, cooked to the right temperature, or kept hot or cold, these foods are more likely to grow the type of bacteria that causes illnesses.
+Potentially hazardous foods include raw and cooked meat, seafood, eggs, dairy products, cooked rice and pasta, and cut fruits and vegetables, such as salads.
+These foods are more likely to grow the type of bacteria that causes illnesses if not handled properly or cooked and stored at the right temperature.

 Categories of Food Service Facilities